Relationships are arguably one of the most important parts of the human experience.

 Partners tend to seek help when they are at a crossroads.
 They generally are each stuck in their ways and they can no longer communicate with each other.
 In relationships, we frequently fall into patterns of communicating that perpetuate a cycle.

 You may feel like no one is listening, like you have no patience anymore or you can feel resentment growing.
 Sometimes, an unforeseeable event leads you to feel even less connected with your partner and leaves you both wondering whether you should even stay together.

-At this point, some couples move toward divorce and some couples seek help.
+At this point, some partners move toward divorce and some partners seek help.

 How We Can Help